AntonioTorres23/OpenGL_Notes/Debugging.md

 std::cout << glGetError() << std::endl; // RETURNS 0 (no error)
 ```

 The great thing about `glGetError` is that it makes it relatively easy to pinpoint where any error may be and to validate the proper use of OpenGL.
 Let's say you get a black screen and you have no idea what's causing it: is the framebuffer not properly set?
 Did I forget to bind a texture?
+By calling `glGetError` all over your codebase, you can quickly catch the first place an OpenGL error starts showing up